raggesilver/proton/README.md

 5. ~~Open project~~
     - Working on new widget `OpenWindow`*
     - Clone repo - pending
-    - New project - ongoing
+    - New project - pending
     - Open project - done
 6. Run project
 7. Command palette
 8. Preferences menu
-9. Plugins
+9. ~~Plugins~~
+    - Basic suport for loading plugins added
+    - Plugins have to be compiled with `proton` (more or less)
+    - Plugins need "portals" to access the main components

 *screenshot
 ![preview](https://imgur.com/axVOeZv.png)